ECO2 Smart Homes

 The ECO2 Smart Homes Programme is designed to help pupils to save energy at home.

 Through a series of curriculum linked assemblies, in-class sessions and homework tasks KS1, KS2 and KS3 will learn about climate change.
 In addition, KS2 and KS3 will also learn about renewable energy and designing sustainable houses.

 This programme has been made in partnership with OASES and Durham County Council’s Energy and Housing Teams.
 The aim is to save energy across County Durham, whilst also signposting families towards housing efficiency support and grants from Durham County Council.

-If you are a parent/carer and your child is taking part in ECO2 Smart Homes please click here to find out more information.
+If your child is taking part in the ECO2 Smart Homes project, please read the FAQs.

 Key Stage 1

 The ECO2 Smart Homes KS1 session is based around the storybook Greta and the Giants by Zoë Ticker and Zoe Persico (you do not need a copy of the book to take part).
 It explores the parallels between humans and ‘the giants’ and helps young children to understand how our actions can affect the world, and what actions we can take to stop climate change.
 Children will then find out what items use electricity both at school and at home.

 Key Stage 2 and 3

 The ECO2 Smart Homes KS2 and KS3 programmes are split into three curriculum linked sessions, each with a corresponding homework task:

 Session 1: Climate Change.
 Session 1 Homework: Climate Change Quiz.